ch8n/Android-Dynamic-Module-Codelab/README.md

 ```

 11. When no longer have use of the module you can remove it using
+    `SplitInstallManager#deferredUninstall()`

 ```
     splitManager.deferredUninstall(